Continuous limits of large plant-pollinator random networks and some applications

 We focus on a particular ecological community: plant and pollinator species.
 The interactions between individuals of each species are modelled by a bipartite random network.
-Interactions affect the demographic rates of plant and pollinator individuals because of resources exchanges.
-On the one hand, plants benefit from pollinators visitations to increase their reproduction rate.
+Interactions affect the demographic rates of plant and pollinator individuals due to resource exchanges.
+On the one hand, plants benefit from pollinator visits to increase their reproduction rate.
 On the other hand, pollinators consume nectar, leaves, pollen, etc. which increases their reproduction or survival rates.
-However, producing such resources is costly for the plants, which can negatively affect plant demographic rates, proportionally to pollinators density \cite{holland2008,holland2010}.
+However, producing such resources is costly for plants, which can negatively affect plant demographic rates, proportionally to pollinator densities \cite{holland2008,holland2010}.

 The interaction rates between plant and pollinator individuals are modelled by a random graph where the species are the nodes of the graph.
 The existence of an edge between a plant and a pollinator species indicates that individuals of these two species can interact.
 The resulting graph is bipartite, since there is by definition no direct edges between insect species or between plant species.
 The topology of the graph depends on a trait that represents the degree of generalism of the species.
 Any pair of plant-pollinator species is connected independently from the other pairs with a probability that depends on the traits of the two considered species.
-This simple model corresponds to Erd\"os-R\'enyi graphs, where the probability of connection is the same for every pairs.
+This simple model generalizes Erd\"os-R\'enyi graphs that correspond to the case where the probability of connection is the same for every pairs.
 Such a model can also generate particular structures such as nested or modular graphs which are commonly found in ecological networks \cite{thebaultfontaine, guimaraes2020}.